 I charge £60 for a 1.5 hour session.
 This is recommended for couples and supervisees.

 Volunteer counsellors who are not reimbursed for their supervision costs are offered a discount for supervision.

-I have personal experience of clinical depression, which I have put behind me since I had psychotherapy, and I enjoy helping others to put this terrible experience behind them.
+I have personal experience of clinical depression, which I have put behind me since I had psychotherapy, and I enjoy helping others to move past this terrible experience.

 Whether I am working with you individually or as a couple, you can be assured that I will not judge or criticise you and I will respect your culture and background.
 I will also help you to take a creative approach to overcoming your difficulties.
 You might be married, in a civil partnership, or neither of these.
 You might be straight, lesbian, gay, bisexual, pansexual, or questioning your sexual identity.
 You might be young, middle-aged or older.
 You might be male, female, non-binary, or questioning your gender identity.
 You might be cisgender, transgender or genderqueer.
 Whoever you are and whatever the issues you bring, psychotherapy with me will provide a safe and supportive environment in which to make the decisions and changes you need to feel better about your life and the way you live it.